 My college boyfriend was an example of someone who was an emotional vampire.
 There were signs in our relationship that I ignored.
 When I started a new job working full-time I absolutely dreaded the weekends because it would mean that I would be spending time with him in our apartment because he was needy.

-I would get this sinking feeling develop in the pit of my stomach, this feeling of dread driving home after work.
+A sinking feeling would develop in the pit of my stomach, this feeling of dread driving home after work.
 I put in so much work to ‘fix him’ during our relationship but he would not put in the effort.
 He was negative, unmotivated, and angry at life but I loved him anyways even when he dragged my life down with him.

 Eventually, I left but now I am extremely aware of how I feel when I am with a new guy.
 Is he positive?
 Does he support and encourage me to have an opinion and respect me for it?
 Does he make an effort to make me happy and accepts me for who I am?
 These are important questions that every woman should evaluate in their man before locking in the long-term relationship with them.